 I loved my Grandparents’ house, not just because there always a new toy on the steamer trunk next to my bed.
 It was an aesthetic adventure that spoke to the vastness of the world.
 Many of the objects are iconic in my memory.
 I studied them endlessly over the years.
 The fossilized nut.
 The Chinese vases.
 The array of egg cups.
 The telegraph key.
 The Eames Lounge Chair.
 My grandfather was an architect of the International School, my grandmother was a modern painter whose work lagged New York art trends by four or five years; and their house reflected that.
 These things made an enormous impression on me as I rambled around the house alone, exploring and imagining.
 I absorbed its visual vocabulary just as I learned language; and probably at the same time.
 As I sit writing these words in my living room in Wisconsin 30 years later, there are echoes and pieces of that house all around me.
 A painting from my grandmother’s color field abstraction phase hangs over the mantle.
 The Swedish Lamino chair, where she used to read in the morning, that I’m sitting on.
 Conversations, bourbon, cigarettes, Trader Joe’s ginger snaps, drives to the beach, to the desert, museums, and occasional cousins from my mom’s side.

 And somewhere in among these memories, we went out to eat at Lawry’s The Prime Rib—the original location on La Cienega Boulevard in Beverly Hills.
 I can’t recall how old I was or what I ate—though judging from the Wikipedia page, it was probably prime rib and a green salad “prepared tableside by a server who spins a large metal bowl of greens atop a bed of ice.”
 I remember the light, a display of Lawry’s Seasoning Salt in the entryway, and my grandmother telling me that when my dad was my age he insisted on only eating hamburgers.
 That they’d once gone to a very well regarded French restaurant where my dad had demeaned the chef by ordering a burger.
 I thought that was top rate intel considering my dad had attempted to feed me everything from sea urchin to gooey duck by that time.
 Or did this happen before the gooey duck?
 It’s not much, but this is the Lawry’s vignette and it floated freely.
 It might have escaped my memory altogether, except that I married a woman who loves Lawry’s Seasoning Salt the way other people love duct tape (which she also loves).
-It’s earned its place on our space rack, but I’ve never used it except to make her eggs.
+It’s earned its place on our spice rack, but I’ve never used it except to make her eggs.
 But I love that it’s there because it nails down one of my memories and I have so few.